tompro/impress-server/README.md

 # Impress.js server

 Impress-server enables you to share an [impress.js](https://github.com/bartaz/impress.js/) presentation with other users.
-It is not a remote control but every user who opens the presentation while it is in presentation mode will have the state of the presentation synced in real time to his browser.
+It is not only a remote control, but every user who opens the presentation while it is in presentation mode, will have the state of the presentation synced in real time to his browser.

 ## What problem does it solve ?